appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 ##### Min

 Sets the minimum allowed value.
 For example, you could set the minimum value to 2 if you only want values greater than 2.
 Any number entered that's less than 2 is considered invalid.
-Only available for columns that are type **numeric**.
+Only available for columns that are type **Number**.

 ##### Max

 Sets the maximum allowed value.
 For example, you could set the maximum value to 100 if you only want values less than 100.
 Any number entered that's more than 100 is considered invalid.
-Only available for columns that are type **numeric**.
+Only available for columns that are type **Number**.

 <VideoEmbed host="youtube" videoId="bUbGMUuINvg" title="Min & Max Example" caption="Min & Max Example"/>